stevenjmesser/govuk-design-system/src/patterns/passwords/index.md

 - will tend to pick simple variations on their previous password
 - are more likely to store their password in a non-secure place

-You should usually only force a password change if you suspect an account may be&nbsp;compromised.
+Usually, you should only force a password change if you suspect an account might be compromised.

 ### Handling incorrect login attempts